Roof Drains on Flat Roofs

 Step 2: Find the Rainfall rate for your area.

 International Code Council list the rainfall rates for larger cities in all 50 states.
 Use this as a reference.
-Using an average rainfall rate is efficient.
+Using an average rainfall rate is effective.
 Again what we trying to do is calculate the volume of water that will accumulate from all the roof surface surrounding that particular drain in one hour.

 Step 3: Calculating the drain size